OSSOS/SurveySimulator/README.md

 Licence v1.1 (EUPL v.1.1).
 See files eupl1.1.-en_0_0.pdf (Preamble) and
 eupl1.1.-licence-en_0.pdf (detailed description of the licence).

 This source code is provided as is, with no warranty of any kind.
-By using any of these codes the user takes full responsiblity for any damage to system, and for any scientific conclusion drawn.
+The user takes full responsiblity for any damage to system, and for any scientific conclusion drawn.
 ---
 ### Contact